Internal decoherence in nano-object interferometry due to phonons: Model

 where the integer $s$ labels the equilibrium position of the impurity spin (the left end of the chain is at $s = 0$). \footnote{We checked that in the limit $q \to 0$, one recovers the center-of-mass dynamics of Eq.\,(\ref{eq:center-of-mass}).} Finally, the spin itself precesses according to the Larmor equation

 We consider here the simplest setting where the magnetic field is aligned to the $z$-axis and is a linear function $B_z(z, t) = B_0 + b(t) z$.
+Indeed, this is the experimental configuration used by the atomic SGIs \cite{Margalit_2021}.
+The linear field significantly simplifies the dynamics, as there is no coupling of the CoM, spin and phonon degrees of freedom.
+This is valid provided the ratio $|b(t) {\bf R} / B_0|$ remains small enough to neglect the contributions from transverse components of the magnetic field (required by $\mathop{\rm div} {\bf B} = 0$).

 In the ``spin up'' or ``down'' configurations, the spin vector ${\bf S}(t) = \pm \tfrac12 {\bf e}_z$ will thus be stationary (no precession, no spin flips).
 The Stern-Gerlach force becomes independent of the nano-object position, and we may solve Eqs.\,(\ref{eq:center-of-mass}, \ref{eq:phonon-mode-q}) easily:

 The $\pm$ sign of the spin projection thus determines the direction of the momentum, as well as the sign of the phonon amplitude.
-The equations of motion being linear, these expressions are valid from both the classical and the quantum viewpoints.
+The equations of motion being linear, these expressions are {equally valid, whether the variables are treated classically or as quantum operators (Heisenberg picture).}